-Experience: Mr. MacDonald's thirty-five year trial career is punctuated with many noteworthy courtroom outcomes, including a 1989 $4,600,000 (four million six hundred thousand) dollar recovery for a widow and her three children in a malignant hyperthermia medical malpractice death action; a 2003 $80,000,000 (eighty million) dollar accounting malpractice recovery and, since January 2000, over ten (10) stand alone personal injury cases in which sums of $10,000,00 (ten million) dollars or more were paid to Mr. MacDonald’s clients.
-In the same period, Mr. MacDonald obtained recoveries of $1,000,000 (one million) dollars or more in over 80 individual tort cases.
+Experience: Mr. MacDonald's forty year trial career is punctuated with many noteworthy courtroom outcomes, including a 1989 $4,600,000 (four million six hundred thousand) dollar recovery for a widow and her three children in a malignant hyperthermia medical malpractice death action; a 2003 $80,000,000 (eighty million) dollar accounting malpractice recovery; a 2013 $21,000,000 (twenty-one million) dollar dangerous workplace wrongful death recovery and, since January 2000, over ten (10) stand alone personal injury cases in which sums of $10,000,00 (ten million) dollars or more were paid to Mr. MacDonald's clients.
+In the same period, Mr. MacDonald obtained recoveries of $1,000,000 (one million) dollars or more in over 90 individual personal injury cases.

-In the period 2000 to 2011 the aggregate recoveries obtained by Mr. MacDonald in behalf of his clients against large corporate and/or pharmaceutical company defendants exceeds $300,000,000.
+Between 2000 to 2016 the aggregate recoveries obtained by Mr. MacDonald in behalf of individual clients or their families against large corporate and/or pharmaceutical company defendants exceeds $350,000,000.

-Beginning in December 1996, Mr. MacDonald undertook leadership of a five-member trial team in the nation's first Fen-Phen pharmaceutical wrongful death action, Estate of Mary Linnen vs. American Home Products, et.al.
-(Middlesex Superior Court, Cambridge, MA).
+Beginning in December 1996, Mr. MacDonald undertook leadership of a five-member trial team in the nation's first “Fen-Phen” pharmaceutical wrongful death action, Estate of Mary Linnen vs. American Home Products, et.al.
+(Middlesex Superior Court, Cambridge, MA) which involved the fatal disease Primary Pulmonary Hypertension.

-In the years since conclusion of the Linnen trial, Mr. MacDonald has been lead trial counsel in over fifty (50) additional Primary Pulmonary Hypertension (PPH) wrongful death cases arising from Fen-Phen pharmaceutical exposure.
-These PPH cases in Massachusetts, Texas, Louisiana, Colorado, Kentucky, New York, Utah, Pennsylvania and Illinois, involve litigation widely acknowledged in the trial bar to comprise among the most sophisticated and serious variety of pharmaceutical/products liability litigation.
-In each PPH case undertaken to date, Mr. MacDonald and his colleagues have prevailed on behalf of their clients.
-Mr. MacDonald filed his most recent Fen-Phen related PPH case on August 26, 2011 in Philadelphia.
+In the years since conclusion of the Linnen trial, Mr. MacDonald has been lead trial counsel in over sixty (60) additional Primary Pulmonary Hypertension (PPH) wrongful death cases arising from Fen-Phen pharmaceutical exposure.
+These PPH cases in Massachusetts, Texas, Louisiana, Colorado, Kentucky, New York, Utah, Pennsylvania, Indiana and Illinois, involve litigation widely acknowledged in the trial bar to comprise among the most sophisticated and serious variety of pharmaceutical/products liability litigation.
 The pivotal role played by Mr. MacDonald and the trial team he led in the national Fen-Phen litigation is chronicled in the book Dispensing with the Truth: The Battle over Fen-Phen (St. Martin's Press, 2001) by Alicia Mundy.
 Ms. Mundy is the reporter for The Wall Street Journal who covers and reports upon the Food & Drug Administration (FDA).

 Mr. MacDonald favorably resolved over twenty-five (25) PPA cases between June 2003 and mid-2006, including two catastrophic pediatric stroke cases -- one in Portland, Maine and the other Boston, Massachusetts.
 The June 2003 eight-figure, eve-of-trial settlement in the Portland case is the largest personal injury recovery ever obtained in the State of Maine.
 Additional one million to ten million dollar recoveries for PPA stroke victims were obtained by Mr. MacDonald in death and near-death cases in Massachusetts, Tennessee, Ohio and Pennsylvania.

-Currently, in addition to the above PPH cases and selected medical malpractice wrongful death litigation, Mr. MacDonald leads a team of six MacDonald Rothweiler Eisenberg L.L.P. trial lawyers from its MTCL Group in wrongful death cases in Utah, New Jersey, Minnesota, Pennsylvania and Georgia arising from fatal Fentanyl drug overdoses resulting from leakage defects in the transdermal "Duragesic Patch," a potent pain relief medical device manufactured and marketed by subsidiaries of Johnson & Johnson.
+Between September 2006 and October 2013, Mr. MacDonald led, along with his partner Kenneth Rothweiler, a team of trial lawyers from his firm in fourteen (14) scientifically complex wrongful death cases in federal or state courts in Massachusetts, Illinois, Utah, New Jersey, Minnesota, Pennsylvania and Georgia arising from fatal Fentanyl drug overdoses resulting from leakage defects in the transdermal "Duragesic Patch," a potent pain relief medical device manufactured and marketed by subsidiaries of Johnson & Johnson.
+All of the Duragesic/Fentanyl patch cases were resolved in favor of Mr. MacDonald’s clients for seven (7) figure settlement sums.

 Education: Mr. MacDonald, a graduate with distinction from Boston University and Harvard Law School, is a frequent invited lecturer on tort law, trial technique, and mass tort legal issues at Continuing Legal Education seminars across the United States.
 In addition, he and his trial team colleagues are regularly sought as co-counsel by other experienced trial attorneys in the United States who are engaged in complex or mass tort pharmaceutical or medical device litigation.

-Membership: Mr. MacDonald is an active member of the Boston Bar Association, where he chaired its Membership Committee from 1992 to 1998, and the Association of Trial Lawyers of America.
-Since 1989, he has served on the board of directors of the Greater Boston Legal Services, Inc., an antipoverty legal agency, and it’s Executive Committee from 1992 to 1999.
+Membership: Mr. MacDonald is an active member of the Boston Bar Association, where he chaired its Membership Committee from 1992 to 1998, and the American Association for Justice (AAJ).
+Since 1989, he has served on the board of directors of the Greater Boston Legal Services, Inc., an antipoverty legal agency, and it's Executive Committee from 1992 to 1999.

 - "The Hot Liability Documents: The Plaintiff's Advantage in High Stakes Corporate Litigation," presented at The National Forum for Environmental and Toxic Tort Issues (FETTI) Conference (October 6, 2011) Union League Club, Chicago, IL.